-Associate in Applied Sciences (A.A.S.) degree | A two-year career and technical professional degree, consisting of at least 60 semester credits, which provides students with skills and competencies for gainful employment.
+Associate in Applied Sciences (AAS) degree

+A two-year career and technical professional degree, consisting of at least 60 semester credits, which provides students with skills and competencies for gainful employment.
 This degree is not intended nor designed for transfer directly into a baccalaureate program.
+In order to ensure both occupational proficiency and some degree of general education, course requirements include those in which specific jobessential skills and knowledge are learned and those in which the student learns other types of skills and knowledge related to career goals, such as oral and written communication or mathematics.